 It is a good time to buy SF Bay Area property and I’m putting my money where my mouth is.
 For example of SF Bay Area real estate strength during the pandemic, click the link.

 Once you’ve purchased your SF Bay Area primary residence and gotten at least neutral real estate, it’s wise to look for the NEXT SF Bay Area and invest in real estate there.

 Places like Austin, Memphis, Dallas, Houston, Salt Lake City, Birmingham, and other heartland cities are growing rapidly.
 The easiest way to invest in specific real estate projects around the country is through Fundrise and CrowdStreet, two of the best real estate crowdfunding platforms today.

 Both are free to sign up and explore.
-I’ve personally invested $810,000 in 18 real estate crowdfunding projects across America to diversify my investments and earn income 100% passively.
+I’ve personally invested $810,000 in 18 real estate crowdfunding projects across America.
+My goal is to diversify my investments and earn income 100% passively.
 So far so good.
 Both platforms are free to sign up and explore.